WRAPUP 5-Russia halts grain deal, says no link to bridge attack it blames on Ukraine | Law-Order

 "In fact, the Black Sea agreements ceased to be valid today," Kremlin spokesman Dmitry Peskov told reporters on a conference call.
 "Unfortunately, the part of these Black Sea agreements concerning Russia has not been implemented so far, so its effect is terminated."

 Russia has notified Turkey, Ukraine and the U.N. that Moscow is against extending the deal, Maria Zakharova, a spokeswoman for Russia's foreign ministry, said.
-The Chicago Board of Trade most active wheat Wv1 contract was up 3.4% at $684 a bushel at 0910 GMT after earlier rising over 4%.
+The Chicago Board of Trade's most active wheat contract was up 3.4% at $6.84 a bushel by 0910 GMT after earlier rising over 4%.

 Russia and Ukraine are two of the world's top agricultural producers, and major players in the wheat, barley, maize, rapeseed, rapeseed oil, sunflower seed and sunflower oil markets.
 Russia is also dominant in the fertiliser market.
 GRAIN